Only Wanting One Child? Your Feelings Are Valid

 Responding to Questions

-Remember that you don't owe anyone an explanation for your family planning decisions.
+You do not owe anyone an explanation for your family planning decisions.
 The assumption that strangers are entitled to information about your reproductive choices is the problem, not your reluctance to provide it.

 Celebrating Your Choice